vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 *1991a Ayodhyā: a Hindu Jerusalem.
 An investigation of ‘Holy War’ as a Religious Idea in the Light of Communal Unrest in India. in: Numen 38 (1991), 80–109.
 [4]

 1992a The Sacred Centre as the Focus of Political Interest.
 Proceedings of the symposium held on the occasion of the 375th anniversary of the University of Groningen, 5–8 March 1989.
-Groningen.
-Groningen Oriental Studies VI.
+GroningeṇGroningen Oriental Studies VI.

 1992b Memorials, Temples, Gods, and Kings.
 An attempt to unravel the symbolic texture of Vākāt.aka kingship. in: A.W. van den Hoek, D.H.A.
 Kolff, M.S.

 Oort (eds.), Ritual, State and History in South Asia.
 Essays in Honour of J.C.
-Heesterman.
-Leiden. pp. 7–19.
+HeestermaṇLeideṇpp.
+7–19.

 1992c The Manbhaus’ seat on Ramtek Hill. in: McGregor, R.S. (ed.), Devotional literature in South Asia.
 Cambridge 1992. pp. 11–25.

 *1992d Throne and Temple.
 Political Power and Religious Prestige in Vidarbha. in: Bakker, Hans (ed.), The Sacred Centre as the Focus of Political Interest.

-Groningen. pp. 83–100.
+Groningeṇpp.
+83–100.
 [7]

-1993a Early Mythology Relating to Vārān. asī. in: Rana P.B.
-Singh (ed.), Banāras (Vārān. asī).
+1993a Early Mythology Relating to Vārāṇasī. in: Rana P.B.
+Singh (ed.), Banāras (Vārāṇasī).
 Cosmic Order, Sacred City and Hindu Traditions.
 Festschrift to Prof R.L.
 Singh.
 Varanasi 1993. pp. 21–28.

-1993b A Newly Found Statue from Nagardhan. in: South Asian Archæology 1991.
+1993b A Newly Found Statue from Nagardhaṇin: South Asian Archæology 1991.
 Stuttgart. pp. 303–311.

 *1994a Die Indische Herausforderung.
-Hegels Beitrag zu einer europ¨aischen kulturhistorischen Diskussion. in: Bakker, H, J. Schickel & B. Nagel (eds.),
+Hegels Beitrag zu einer europ¨aischen kulturhistorischen Diskussioṇin: Bakker, H, J. Schickel & B. Nagel (eds.),

-Indische Philosophie und europ¨aische Rezeption.
-J. Dinter Verlag, K¨oln
+Indische Philosophie und europ¨aische RezeptioṇJ.
+Dinter Verlag, K¨oln

 [1994].
 Dialectica Minora 5. pp. 33–56.
 [2]